 Welcome to the curriculum overview page.
 Here, you will find the curriculum coverage across the different subjects and year groups.
-If, after looking though this information and the curriculum section, you still have questions about our curriculum please don’t hesitate to speak to your child’s teacher or alternatively the Assistant Headteacher, via the school office.
+If, after looking through this information and the curriculum section, you still have questions about our curriculum please don’t hesitate to speak to your child’s teacher or alternatively the Assistant Headteacher, via the school office.

 The development of the whole child is our top priority and with this in mind we have created a curriculum which is constantly changing and which inspires moral, spiritual and creative growth as well as academic growth.
 Excellent relationships are central and staff aim to know every child well and to recognise their talents and uniqueness.
 Within this framework we maintain a tradition of high attainment and progress.

 The curriculum is a framework within which learning and teaching takes place.
 All children at Shirley Infants have access to an integrated, broad and balanced curriculum, regardless of gender, race, religion, age or ability.
 We firmly believe in the importance of providing meaningful learning experiences which embed learning into our children's Semantic memory.
 Our curriculum focuses on knowledge and the progression of skills within our core and foundation subjects.
 We strive to build web's of knowledge our children can hook key components and concepts to.

 Our Core Values